playbenny/benny_manual/docs/about.md

     - submit a pull request to have your fix merged back into the main repo
     - any questions or doubts, start a [discussion](https://github.com/jamesholdenmusic/benny/discussions)
 - contribute blocks
-    - it's very easy to make blocks. if you make something good and want it to be part of the public repo you're welcome.
+    - it's very easy to make blocks. if you make something good and want it to be part of the public repo you're welcome. you can name your blocks with your own prefix if you want and that prefix will be given its own section of the blocks menu.
-    - create a new branch, add your block, submit a pull request
+    - create a new branch, commit your block files to it, submit a pull request
 - contribute to documentation
     - this documentation is a [separate github repository](https://github.com/jamesholdenmusic/BennyDocs). if you hit a problem or question that isn't answered here please do add the solution when you find it to the docs, in a logical place.
 - donate